 While the stated aim for this coal expansion is improved energy security, water shortages in the region are already casting doubt on the operating efficiency, output and reliability of thermal power plants, and these stresses are expected to intensify.
 The ongoing reduction in the costs of renewable energy technology and storage means that reliable power can be obtained cost-effectively without resorting to coal-powered generation.
 Turkey has also begun constructing its first nuclear power plant amid international protest at the earthquake risk.

-Turkey remains one of the only two G20 countries that have not ratified the Paris Agreement.
+Turkey remains one of the only two G20 countries that have not ratified the Paris Agreement (the other is the Russian Federation).
 Its Intended National Determined Contribution (INDC) submitted in 2015, contains a greenhouse gas reduction target (including land use, land use change and forestry (LULUCF)) of up to 21% below business-as-usual (BAU) in 2030 (The Republic of Turkey, 2015).
-Excluding LULUCF emissions, the target in the INDC is equivalent to a 95% increase 2016 levels (latest historical year included in our analysis).
+Excluding LULUCF emissions, the target in the INDC is equivalent to a 90% increase from 2017 levels (latest historical year included in our analysis).

 We rate Turkey’s INDC target “Critically Insufficient”.
 Turkey’s commitment is not in line with interpretations of a “fair” approach in line with holding warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
 This means that if most other countries followed Turkey’s approach, global warming would exceed 3–4°C.